AzimathGstan/poorly-made-notes/advance_english_presentation/mid2 course selection.md

 The time that you never want to have class.
 And the professor that you never want to meet with.

+> The you ordered them ... some fixes probably redo these
+>

 You ordered them on top of list to maximize the change to get those.
 And you are just too lazy to get up on the morning.
 And sometimes you just want to avoid some professor.

+> maybe add one more pages about last time ?

 Last time did not end well.
 But this time I believed it won't happen again.
-With the perfectly filled and ordered table it must be...
+With the perfectly filled and ordered table it must be perfectly fine right ?

-EVEN WORSE.
+Well not at all.
 > add more humor

-Japanese courses  on 8:00 a.m. , well.
+> Japanese courses  on 8:00 a.m. , well.
-What else do we have...
+> What else do we have...
-At least I got one "Computer Algorithm".
+> At least I got one "Computer Algorithm".
-Not really sure is a good thing or not.
+> Not really sure is a good thing or not.

+Let see.
+1 8:00AM's class.
+And the class I really want are not in.
+At least these courses are quite enjoy to me I guess.

 > Maybe adding some teach nothing and bunch home work and reduce somes
 >